Juangf1222/Systems-Analisis-Desing--Team-22/Workshop #4_Simulation/README.md

-These simulations allow analyzing sensitivity, emergent behavior, and the dynamics of credit default risk in a controlled environment.
 # 1. Data-Driven Simulation

 This simulation uses a synthetic dataset of 20,000 customers with financial and behavioral features inspired by the Kaggle competition, including: